AstraZeneca/peptide-tools/peptide_tools_master/README.md

 # Peptide Tools Master

 ## Description
 CLI layer for accessing multiple tools with a single command.
 The tools include pIChemiSt, the prediction of the extinction coefficient, the identification of chemical liabilities, and the calculation of molecular descriptors.
-The interface accepts different types of inputs including SMILES, SMILES files, SDF, FASTA, FASTA sequences, and FASTA files.
+The interface accepts different types of inputs including SMILES, SMILES files, SDF, FASTA, FASTA sequences (including D amino acids), and FASTA files.
 Some logic for the recognition of the input type is implemented.
 This was done to facilitate the integrate the CLI with a front end, removing the need for users to specify their input types.

 ## How to set up a temporary environment to run the tool
 - Ensure that you have Python version >=3.8